 We are going to cover some basic elements to deploying the charm you are reviewing.
 For a more in-depth look at deploying charms, go to the Charms Deploying page.

-While using the README as a reference, deploy the charm using the command below on your local environment.
+While using the README as a reference, deploy the charm using the command below on your local model.

 If the local deployment is successful, continue to the configuration section.

-Note: If you have access to other cloud environments (like EC2), we appreciate testing the deployment on those environments as well.
+Note: If you have access to other cloud providers (like EC2), we appreciate testing the deployment on those models as well.